schuyler-w/CS549Project/README.md

 ___
 This project aims to create a convolutional neural network to identify which traffic sign appears in a picture or photograph.

 The dataset used is the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which contains 43 classes of traffic signs.
 The dataset is split into a training set and a test set, using `scikit-learn's` `train_test_split` function.
-The training set contains x% of the data, while the test set contains y% of the data.
+The training set contains `70%` of the data, while the test set contains `30%` of the data.

+The testing process also includes an unlabeled test set for manual confirmation. `predict.py` is used to predict the traffic sign in the unlabeled test set and returns a mosaic of the predicted labels.
+The program saves the mosaic image to `mosaic.png` in the current directory.

 The images are 32x32 pixels in size and are in color.
 The dataset is available at https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign.

-The results of the model are evaluated using the accuracy score, precision score, recall score, and F1 score.
+The results of the model are evaluated using the accuracy score, precision score, recall score, and F1 score as well as the overall confusion matrix.
 Furthermore, the program returns an image mosaic of a random sample of qualifying images with their predicted labels overlaid using the `cv2` library.

 ___
 ## How to use